Sarala23-datascience/Sarala23-datascience/README.md

 ## Let's Connect!

-Feel free to reach out if you have any questions, opportunities, or just want to connect with someone who shares your interests in data science.
+Feel free to reach out if you have any questions, opportunities, or just want to connect with someone who shares interests in data science.

 ---